 This policy contains all of our policies regarding the remission and postponement of rates.

 Road Naming Policy

 The Council is responsible for the naming of roads and numbering of land and buildings, under section 319, 319A and 319B of the Local Government Act 1974.
 This policy covers both the naming of access ways and the naming of roads to ensure there is consistency.

 This policy helps Council to determine what the really important (‘significant’) issues are to the community, and how we will go about involving the community in making those decisions (‘engagement’).

 The purpose of this policy is to establish smokefree areas that promote the health and wellbeing of our communities through reducing the presence of smoking and de-normalising smoking behaviour.
 This aligns with the Government’s goal of becoming smoke free by 2025 as well as Part 1 of the Smoke-free Environments Act 1990, Smokefree workplaces and public areas.

 The policy follows a non-regulatory approach aimed at changing behaviour and promoting a positive smokefree message throughout the community.
 Compliance with the policy is not enforced by Council.
 Compliance with the policy instead is encouraged by empowering the public to model and promote appropriate behaviour in a positive manner, which in turn encourages others to be smokefree.

 This document outlines all the rules and regulations for Stormwater when undertaking a development in the Matamata-Piako District.

-One of the purposes of local government is to promote the social, economic, environmental and cultural well-being of communities, in the present and for the future.
-Council has a clear responsibility to act, operate and develop in a sustainable way - this policy outlines how we will do this.
+One of the purposes of local government is to promote the social, economic, environmental and cultural well-being of communities - in the present and for the future.
+Council has a clear responsibility to act, operate and develop in a sustainable way and this policy outlines how we will do this.